 It’s unfair to Nova Scotians that strengthening a site’s protected status involves public consultations and scientific assessment, but removing a property slated for protection does not.
-As we’ve learned, the government has done so without even notifying the public.
+As we’ve learned, the Liberal government did so without even notifying the public.

 The plan’s success has been authored by you: Nova Scotians committed to protecting and conserving our beautiful province for future generations.
 It builds on extensive consultations over the last several years involving members of the public and Nova Scotia’s Mi’kmaq community, which helped identify potential lands for protection, and the legislative and policy initiatives necessary to ensure that future generations will also enjoy them.Our Parks and Protected Areas: A Plan for Nova Scotia (page 5)

-Department of Lands and Forestry’s decision to secretly delist the park prompted applicants Bob Bancroft and Eastern Shore Forest Watch Association to take the case to court on behalf of concerned Nova Scotians.
-While the court decision did not grant the applicants the relief they were seeking, the Honourable Justice Brothers did recognize significant points in the applicants’ case, including her characterization of the government’s misrepresentation of Owls Head as “troubling.”
+The provincial government’s decision to secretly delist the park prompted applicants Bob Bancroft and Eastern Shore Forest Watch Association to take the case to court on behalf of concerned Nova Scotians.

 At the time that the applicants’ submitted their brief, nearly half of what Nova Scotians consider provincial parks weren’t legally protected parks at all.
 Last summer, the Chronicle Herald reported, “Of 206 provincial parks in Nova Scotia, 102 are awaiting official designation.”
 In many cases, citizens have no idea that these “provincial parks” aren’t formally protected.